 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 FIT Reports 2020 FIT report identified all schools in the District as having a "GOOD" school rating.
 2022 FIT report identifies all schools in the District as having a "GOOD" school rating.
+2023 FIT report identifies all schools in the District as having a "FAIR" school rating.
 All PUSD schools continue to have "GOOD" or "EXEMPLARY" ratings.
 SIA inspections SIA inspections conducted in 2019-20 had minor findings that have been corrected.
 SIA inspections conducted in 2021-22 had minor findings that have been corrected.
+SIA inspections conducted in 2022-23 had minor findings that have been corrected.
 SIA inspections do not identify any safety hazards on our campuses.
-Student behavior referrals Pioneer Elementary School had 63 School had 8 referrals in 2021-22.
-2020-21.
-Pioneer Elementary School had 67 Middle School had 56 behavior referrals in 2021-22.
-Mountain Creek School had 67 referrals in 2021-22.
-Mountain Creek Middle School had 56 behavior referrals in 2021-22.
+Student behavior referrals Pioneer Elementary School had 63 behavior referrals in 2020-21.
+Mountain Creek Middle School had 56 behavior referrals in 2020-21.
+Walt Tyler Elementary School had 8 referrals in 2021-22.
+Pioneer Elementary School had 67 referrals in 2021-22.
 Mountain Creek Middle School had A 15% decrease in the number of referrals to the school offices.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 202 behavioral referrals in 2021-22.
 Nine of the incidents were schedule 4 offenses which include possessing a controlled substance, bullying and theft.
-6th grade - 26 7th grade - 87 8th grade - 89
+6th grade - 26 7th grade - 87 8th grade - 89 incidents were schedule 4 offenses which include possessing a vape, fighting and theft.
+Middle School Referrals by grade: 6th grade - 13 7th grade - 13 8th grade - 61

-Action # Title Description Total Funds Contributing 4.1 Deferred maintenance PUSD has aging facilities that need major repairs including soffits on all campuses, painting and replacing dry rot on structures, and leveling of the play fields. \$66,000.00 4.2 Extended Day services PUSD provides before school childcare for working parents.
-EDCOE provides after school childcare for working parents. \$11,319.00 Yes 4.3 Playground equipment Play equipment needs to be enhanced or replaced.
-4.4 Playground structures The preschool/kindergarten play structure needs to be expanded to accommodate all students. \$5,000.00 4.5 Additional Custodial Hours Increased custodial hours will be maintained to ensure the effective sanitization of classrooms and other facilities. \$23,639.00
+Action # Title Description Total Funds Contributing 4.1 Deferred maintenance PUSD has aging facilities that need major repairs including soffits on all campuses, painting and replacing dry rot on structures, and leveling of the play fields. \$32,000.00 No 4.2 Extended Day services PUSD provides before school childcare for working parents.
+EDCOE provides after school childcare for working parents. \$14,214.00 Yes 4.3 Playground equipment Play equipment needs to be enhanced or replaced.
+No 4.4 Playground structures The preschool/kindergarten play structure needs to be expanded to accommodate all students. \$5,000.00 No 4.5 Additional Custodial Hours Increased custodial hours will be maintained to ensure the effective sanitization of classrooms and other facilities. \$23,639.00 No none